stackbit-projects/joonasryynanen-2e21f/content/posts/basic-rules-for-walking-in-the-mountains.md

 excerpt: >-
   When companies develop software products, it is rather common that the decisions regarding the implementation of new features is done based on different people's opinions.
-However, this can lead to suboptimal
+However, this can lead to suboptimal results.
 layout: post
 ---